-Now the process is getting exciting.
-After all that hard work of harvesting and processing the coffee beans, a few lucky individuals will have the honor of being the first ones to taste test the harvest.
+Ah…now the process is getting exciting!
+After all the hard work of harvesting and processing the coffee beans, a few lucky individuals called cuppers will have the honor of being the first ones to taste test the harvest.
 Once the green coffee beans have been visually inspected, a small batch will be roasted and ground for taste testing.

 A good cupper can test several batches and samples in one day and still be able to spot out individual flaws or characteristics.
-The importance of taste-testing the coffee is not just to find out the flaws, but to also see which beans will blend well together.
+The importance of taste-testing the coffee is not just to find out the flaws but also to see which beans will blend well together.

 Roasting the Coffee Beans

 The coffee roasting process is one of the most important parts of the whole journey.
-This process is met with great care in order to transform the green coffee beans into the divine wholesome beans we get to take home and enjoy.
+This process is met with great care to transform the green coffee beans into the divine beans we get to take home and enjoy.

-- Drying – Now the coffee has entered the roasting machine, and the beans start to absorb the heat.
+- Drying: Now the coffee has entered the roasting machine, and the beans start to absorb the heat.
 Now steam will start to form due to the evaporation of water inside the beans.